Information for patients

 What does JAG accreditation mean?

-JAG accreditation is awarded to endoscopy services who have been assessed and have demonstrated that they meet the JAG quality standards.
-These cover all aspects of an endoscopy service, ensuring that they:
+JAG accreditation is awarded to endoscopy services that have undergone a formal assessment and demonstrated that they meet the JAG quality standards.
+These standards cover every aspect of an endoscopy service, ensuring that services:

-• continually improve the quality and safety of the care provided
+• Continually improve the quality and safety of the care they provide

-• maintain a strong focus on ensuring patients have a positive experience
+• Maintain a strong focus on delivering a positive patient experience

-• provide excellent training and development opportunities for all staff
+• Offer excellent training and development opportunities for all staff

-• uphold a safe and comfortable environment for patients and staff.
+• Uphold a safe, supportive, and comfortable environment for both patients and staff

 What does not being JAG accredited mean?

-Not having JAG accreditation does not mean that the service is of a poor quality or is unsafe.
-Some services have to work hard with JAG to secure the funding and support they need to meet the required standards for accreditation and JAG makes a clear distinction between services that are engaged in the process and those that are not.
-Some services meet the JAG standards in many ways but are unable to get accreditation as they are unable to meet certain aspects of the standards which may need a large amount of investment.
+Not having JAG accreditation does not mean that an endoscopy service is unsafe or delivering poor‑quality care.
+Many services work closely with JAG to secure the resources and support they need in order to meet the accreditation standards, and JAG recognises the difference between services that are actively engaged in the accreditation process and those that are not.

 If I have a concern about a JAG accredited unit, what should I do?

-The first thing you should do is take up your concern with the endoscopy service itself.
-Each organisation will have a complaints policy which will detail how you can raise concerns and who to escalate your concerns to if you are not satisfied with the response from the organisation.
-Some hospitals may also have a Patient Advice and Liaison Service (PALS) and they can often help you with your concerns.
+If you have a concern about a JAG accredited endoscopy service, the first step is to raise it directly with the service.
+Every organisation has a complaints policy that explains how to submit a concern and who you can escalate it to if you are not satisfied with the response.
+Many hospitals also have a Patient Advice and Liaison Service (PALS).
+PALS can offer support, help you understand the complaints process, and act on your behalf if needed.
 JAG does not typically investigate individual patient complaints.

 How can I get involved?